-A successful dynamic standing committee is proactive and plans for the future and reacts to today's events.
+A successful and dynamic standing committee is proactive, plans for the future, and reacts to today's events.
 This means that standing committee projects and programs are thought out in advance and coordinated with various local union activities.
 It means that your standing committee events do not happen in a vacuum.
 They are integrated with local union events.
 Together, they strengthen the members, the labor movement, and, most importantly, reflect our union's core values.

-Planning involves the belief that the future can be influenced and changed by what is done now.
+Planning involves believing that the future can be influenced and changed by what is done now.
 Planning is more than just an envisioning process; it helps create the future.
-Planning requires setting clear goals and identifies ways to attain the objectives in specified periods.
+Planning requires setting clear goals and identifying ways to attain the objectives in specified periods.
 Remember, when planning a project, it is vital that you keep in constant contact with your local union leadership from beginning to end.
-The local union leadership is responsible for and oversees all activities of the local union.
+The local union leadership is responsible for and oversees all local union activities.